 Most new applications can be reviewed within two to six weeks after receipt of the complete application.
 Studies involving special populations (e.g., children), research at international sites, and/or multiple sites often require additional review time to ensure compliance with Federal regulations.
 If you are unsure if your study needs to be reviewed by the HIRB, please go to eHIRB and create a new application.
 In Section 1, Question 3.0 of the new application, select "Unsure if Review Required".
 Answer the questions and if you are then still unsure, please contact the HIRB.

 Expedited and Full Board Applications: Some studies involving human research participants may qualify for expedited review.
 The application form for expedited and full board review is the same, but studies qualifying for expedited status may be reviewed by only one or two HIRB members rather than by the full board.
 Expedited applications must be submitted through eHIRB.
 All faculty, staff, and students who are listed on the IRB application must complete the CITI Training.

 Additional Forms for Uploading into eHIRB

-Certificate of Translation: When some or all of the targeted population in not fluent in Englih, informed consent documents must be translated, typically after the HIRB has approved the English version, and the translation must be certfied as accurate by a noninvestigator using this form.
-This form should then be uploaded on the last page of the eHIRB application, in the section entitled "Finalize".
-The translated consent documents should be uploaded in the Consent section of the application.
+- Certificate of Translation: When some or all of the targeted population in not fluent in English, informed consent documents must be translated, typically after the HIRB has approved the English version, and the translation must be certfied as accurate by a noninvestigator using this form.
+The form and the translated consent documents should be uploaded in the Consent section of the application.